naga-gullipalli/Societe-Generale-/README.md

 http://localhost:31250/swagger/index.html

-Database used in meamory datase.
+Database used in meamory database.

  Client for the above API is developed in Angular 9 using Visual Studio Code -->